SarahRichards1928/knossos/_drafts/documentation.md

 ### Connect nodes [make segment]

-*   You can connect two nodes with each other by activating one of the two nodes and clicking on the other one with the middle mouse button while simultaneously holding down the CTRL key on your keyboard.
+*   You can connect two nodes with each other by activating one of the two nodes and clicking on the other one with the middle mouse button while simultaneously holding down the `Ctrl` key on your keyboard.
     *   This is helpful, e.g. if you separated two skeleton parts by accident and you want to connect them again.
     *   Another way is to select both nodes in the Annotation window's Tree View and link them by the right-click menu entry "(Un)link nodes".
 Repeating this unlinks the nodes again.

 ### Delete segment [remove segment]

-*   You can delete the connection (segment) between two nodes by activating one of them and clicking on the other with your middle mouse button while holding down the SHIFT key on your keyboard.
+*   You can delete the connection (segment) between two nodes by activating one of them and clicking on the other with your middle mouse button while holding down the Shift key on your keyboard.
     *   This is helpful if you want to separate two parts of your skeleton (to delete one of them or to make two trees according to [Split Trees]())

 ### Delete node [remove node]

-*   You can delete a node by selecting it (CTRL+left click) and pressing DEL on your keyboard.
+*   You can delete a node by selecting it (`Ctrl`+left click) and pressing DEL on your keyboard.
     *   Another way is to use the Tree View of the Annotation window: [Tree View]())

 ### Move node [reposition node, drag node]